ekan07/alx-low_level_programming/0x14-bit_manipulation/README.md

 File 100-get_endianness.c is a function that checks if the machine is Little Endian or Big Endian.

+File 101-password is a password for the program ./crackme3.

 File main.h is the header file containing all the function prototypes of this project.